 The use of other controlled substances increases the risk of overdose.
 Urine drug testing has the potential to identify these patients and reduce risk.
 Urine drug testing also can determine when patients are not utilizing prescriptions as prescribed, which may point to diversion or side effects that limit compliance.

-While urine drug testing should be done before starting opioid therapy, there is disagreement with how frequently testing should be done during long-term therapy.
+While urine drug testing should be done before starting opioid therapy, there is disagreement on how frequently testing should be done during long-term therapy.
 It should be done at least once a year.
 In high-risk individuals, more frequent testing is likely indicated.

 Confirmed unexpected results can lead to one of the following outcomes.